 Take a walk in the past

-The inventory in the church is very variable in age.
-The communion table is build in monk stone.
-The altarpiece is by the National Museum is dated back to about 1450, but it only counts for the fine carved oak figures.
-The central part shows the crucifixion, where the figures are arranged as a whole scenery.
-The wings are a little bit special with 2 motives in each side.
-On a table stand 2 old candlesticks and a newer seven-armed candlestick.
-Over the font stands a seven-armed candlestick, which is lighted under baptism.
-The pulpit is from 1571, in 4 different squares it has the 4 evangelists.
-Another necessary inventory is the church bell.
+The furnishings in the church are of very different ages.
+The altar table itself is built in monks' stone.
+The altarpiece is dated by the National Museum to around 1450, but this only applies to the finely carved oak figures.
+The middle part shows the crucifixion, where the figures are arranged as a whole scenery.
+The side wings are a bit special with two motifs on each side.
+On the table are two old candlesticks and a newer seven-armed one.
+The baptismal font is probably also the original - however, the base is new.
+Above the font stands a seven-armed candle, which is lit at christenings.
+The pulpit is from 1571, it has the four evangelists placed in each field.
+Another necessary fixture is the church bell.

 - Birkende church